 Inclement weather sometimes affects air and tourist services.
 Take care when driving, particularly at night, because of insufficient street lighting, stray animals and the poor quality of roads.
 For further advice, see our road travel page.

 The safety standards you might expect of tour operators are not always met, especially for adventure sports (including diving) or on boats in rivers, coastal waters and between islands.
 There are sometimes insufficient life jackets for boats, rafts and kayaks.
-Don’t be afraid to ask about or insist on minimal safety requirements with tour operators beforehand and ensure your travel insurance policy covers your planned activities.
+Always use available safety equipment, such as lifejackets or seatbelts, even if the locals don't.
+If appropriate safety equipment is not available, you should use another provider.